 If there is a huge time gap from the old poured concrete to the new concrete, the old poured concrete will become stiff and this will prevent it from properly knitting with the new batch of concrete, and there will then be a cold joint.

 And the third is (in my perception) low concrete strength.

 Now you might be asking “How will you get low concrete strength?”

-If you have any questions, just feel free to write them in the comment box below, and if you have enjoyed and learned from this article, please share it with your favorite social network.
+If you have any questions about the allowed time for the concrete discharge, just feel free to write them in the comment box below, and if you have enjoyed and learned from this article, please share it with your favorite social network.